circuitsable/SCARTAudioExtractor/README.md

 I designed this board because the few products that extract audio from a SCART cable either terminate to RCA jacks, are out of stock, or do not support RGB.

+This board must be right before your display!
+Audio is completely removed from the SCART cable, and you will not get audio from the output SCART connector.
+This coupler also does not support daisy chaining and removes the mostly unused D2B bus signals as well.

 # What you'll need

 The PCB, of which gerbers are available for in the repo.
 The PCB can be ordered from any board house, some examples of which are [Oshpark](https://oshpark.com/#services), [PCBWay](https://www.pcbway.com/QuickOrderOnline.aspx) or [JLCPCB](https://cart.jlcpcb.com/quote).
 The PCB was designed in mind with PCBWay as the board house, so it has a marker for their production numbers.
 You may want/need to edit this out before ordering from another board house.